 Meters are only a tool and, like any tool, their value depends on how they are used.
 Training in the use of meters has been a key consideration for the NFGWS, working in conjunction with the then training agency (FÁS) and the Local Authority Water Services Training Group.
 2005 saw the finalisation and pilot launching of a leak detection, water conservation and line maintenance courses in several regional training centres.
 These informed the development of a full course training booklet by consultants on behalf of the LAWSTG (and with substantial input from the NFGWS).

 In advance of the release of this resource, the NFGWS launched its own Reducing Daily Water Demand course (2008).
 Aimed at assisting schemes in quantifying what their daily water demand should be, this course included the provision of a ready Excel calculator for farmers.
 An information leaflet on farm water use was also developed and this fed into the development by the Irish Farmers Association of its Smart Farming guidance leaflet on water use.

 In recent times, the case for universal metering on all group water schemes has been accepted by the Department and under Measure 3 of the Rural Water Programme 2019-2021, capital supports are available to assist with upgrade works designed to enhance water conservation in the sector.

-As the focus shifts increasingly towards GPS identification and mapping of all network infrastructure (using freely available digital tools), the lead given by the GWS sector in relation to water conservation is now widely recognised and with increased water awareness amongst GWS members, it is expected that UFW levels will continue to decrease in the years ahead.
+As the focus shifts increasingly towards GPS identification and mapping of all network infrastructure (using freely available digital tools), as well as remote monitoring of water demand, the lead given by the GWS sector in relation to water conservation is now widely recognised and with increased water awareness amongst GWS members, it is expected that UFW levels will continue to decrease in the years ahead.